 Home Care Services

 Home care allows seniors to receive assistance while remaining in their own homes.
-In Colorado, the average cost for home health aide services ranges from $25 to $35 per hour.
-For those needing more comprehensive care, 24-hour home care can cost between $15,000 to $20,000 per month.
+In Colorado, the median cost for non-medical caregiver services is approximately $35–$45 per hour, based on the CareScout 2025 Cost of Care Survey.
+For those needing more comprehensive coverage, 44 hours per week of non-medical care works out to roughly $7,900–$8,000 per month statewide.

 Adult Day Care Centers